bailey27/cppcryptfs/INSTALL.md

 Only OpenSSL needs to be built separately.  cppcryptfs uses only header files from RapidJSON, so you don't need to build RapidJSON.

-Microsoft Visual Studio 2017 is recommended for building OpenSSL and required for building cppcryptfs.
+You will also need Microsoft Visual Studio 2017.

 The Community Edition of Microsoft Visual Studio 2017 will work, and it is free.